An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data: Method

 \section{Method}

-Suppose that one is interested in estimating the number of sub-populations based on a raw $n$-by-$p$ genotype matrix $\mat{C}$ which contains $p$ genetic markers from $n$ individuals.
+Suppose that one is interested in estimating the number of the top informative PCs (i.e., latent sub-populations) that capture population structures based on a raw $n$-by-$p$ genotype matrix $\mat{C}$ which contains $p$ genetic markers from $n$ individuals.
 Each entry $\mat{C}(i,j) \in \{0,1,2\}$ represents the raw count of the minor alleles for the genetic marker $j$ on the individual $i$.
-Assume that there are $K$ unknown (or latent) sub-populations and the $k$th sub-population is of size $n_k$, where ${\sum_k} n_k = n$ and $1\<= k \<= K$.
-To refer to sub-population specific individuals, the index of individual $i$ is written as follows:
+Assume that there are $K$ (latent) sub-populations and the $k$th sub-population is of size $n_k$, where ${\sum_{k=1}^K} n_k = n$ and $1\<= k \<= K$.
+To refer to a specific individual within the $k$th sub-population, the index of individual $i$ is rewritten as follows:

-where $k$ indexed the latent sub-populations and $l$ indexed the individuals in the $k$th sub-population.
-Using this notation, the raw count matrix $\mat{C}$ can be rewritten as
+where $l$ indexed the individuals within the sub-population.
+Using this notation, we can rewrite the raw count matrix $\mat{C}$ as

-where $\vec{c}_{k,l} \equiv \mat{C}(i,\cdot)$ is a $p$-dimensional vector containing information of the genetic variants for the $i$th individual.
+where $\vec{c}_{k,l} \equiv \mat{C}(i,\cdot)$ is a $p$-dimensional vector containing the values of the genetic markers for the $i$th individual.
 We consider the following asymptotic regime throughout this paper.

 \begin{asymRegime}

 \end{asymRegime}